 \section{Abstract}

-In this paper, we introduce MIX : a multi-task deep learning approach to solve Open-Domain Question Answering.
-First, we design our system as a multi-stage pipeline made of 3 building blocks : a BM25-based Retriever, to reduce the search space; RoBERTa based Scorer and Extractor, to rank retrieved paragraphs and extract relevant spans of text respectively.
-Eventually, we further improve computational efficiency of our system to deal with the scalability challenge : thanks to multi-task learning, we parallelize the close tasks solved by the Scorer and the Extractor.
+In this paper, we introduce MIX: a multi-task deep learning approach to solve Open-Domain Question Answering.
+First, we design our system as a multi-stage pipeline of 3 building blocks: a BM25-based Retriever to reduce the search space, a RoBERTa-based Scorer, and an Extractor to rank retrieved paragraphs and extract relevant text spans, respectively.
+Eventually, we further improve the computational efficiency of our system to deal with the scalability challenge: thanks to multi-task learning, we parallelize the close tasks solved by the Scorer and the Extractor.
 Our system is on par with state-of-the-art performances on the squad-open benchmark while being simpler conceptually.